 We turned to the person who knows Strawberry Creek the best (or at least has a public contact number) to find out what was going on.

-Berkeley community and zoning board members had a chance Thursday to weigh in on what the environmental impact report for a large mixed-use project planned for 1900 Fourth St. should focus on.
-The “Spenger’s parking lot” project has been in the works for years, with efforts ramping up in 2014 when project reps said they found no […]
+A rendering of what 1900 Fourth St. may one day look like.
+Image: TCA Architects Berkeley community and zoning board members had a chance Thursday to weigh in on what the environmental impact report for a large mixed-use project planned for 1900 Fourth St. should focus on.
+The “Spenger’s parking lot” project has been in the […]

 The owners of an empty lot on Fourth Street that’s a designated city landmark related to Ohlone Indian archeological remains have applied to build a mixed-use development on the site.

-Friday, Dec.
+Earlier today, Codornices Creek at Ninth Street.
+Photo: Neil Mishalov Friday, Dec.
 12, 12:25 a.m.
 Shortly before 11:30 p.m., reader William Abernathy reported a second water main break in the Berkeleyside comments section: “Main break 1300 block MLK.
 EBMUD alerted.
 No water til morning.”
-Please send us storm footage, including photos and videos, and feel free to alert us to significant storm-related hazards.
-The best way […]
+Please send us storm footage, including photos and videos, and feel free […]

-After months of poking, prodding, sifting and examining soil, an archeological dig beneath the parking lot across from Spenger’s restaurant on Fourth Street found no evidence it had ever been home to a Native American shellmound.
-The findings that the site was not historically important means the owners will seek to develop it.
-“Investigators found no historically significant […]
+A pile of dirt on the parking lot across from Spenger’s in February, where the archeological dig happened.
+Photo: Emilie Raguso After months of poking, prodding, sifting and examining soil, an archeological dig beneath the parking lot across from Spenger’s restaurant on Fourth Street found no evidence it had ever been home to a Native American shellmound.

-Berkeley’s Strawberry Creek was running bright orange today, but residents can rest assured there was nothing toxic in the water.
-The creek was discolored on Sunday morning when a food-grade dye was inadvertently washed into a storm drain at the northeast corner of the UC Berkeley campus, according to Claire Holmes, a spokeswoman for the university.
 The […]

+Strawberry Creek was running bright orange on Sunday after food dye used in a Holi celebration went into the water.
+Photo: Jeff Troutman Berkeley’s Strawberry Creek was running bright orange today, but residents can rest assured there was nothing toxic in the water.
+The creek was discolored on Sunday morning when a food-grade dye was inadvertently […]